Woaf/EffectiveModernCXX/README.md

 This repo consists of illustrative code for the techniques introduced in the C++11 / C++14 standard explained in the book.

-The notes written for each subsections are a lot less elaborate than what is written in the book. ***You should buy the book for greater details.***
+The notes written for each subsections are a lot less elaborate than what is written in the book. ***You should buy the book for greater details, and because its a good read for C++ developers.***

 ## Chapters